 - If you wish to do an overnight camp, purchasing a backcountry permit is a requirement before 1pm on the day of your hike.
 Furthermore, during peak season campsites are required to be reserved in advance.
 Please click here to make a reservation, purchase backcountry permits or for reports on trail conditions

 Approximately 170,000 years ago, volcanic activity produced a lava dome inside a volcanic cone.
-The exterior cinder cone (which is more than one million years old), was more susceptible to erosion, than the internal lava dome.
+The exterior cinder cone (which is more than one million years old), was more susceptible to erosion than the internal lava dome.
 While the inner lava dome hardened, the outer cinder cone crumbled.
-This exposed, ancient lava dome still stands today.
-We call it the Black Tusk.
+This exposed, ancient lava dome still stands today, and is what we call Black Tusk.

-You’ll eventually hit a point where BC Parks does not maintain the path, but thanks to the vast amount of hikers all year-long, the route is still visible.
-You’ll notice the lush green trees thinning out, and eventually disappearing while your feet start tohit the black shale rock.
+You’ll eventually hit a point where BC Parks does not maintain the path, but due to the many year-round hikers, the route is still visible.
+You’ll notice the lush green trees thinning out, and eventually disappearing while your feet start to hit the black shale rock.
 Be careful once you start to climb the peak, as the shale will slip under your feet and make it possible to lose your footing.
 Keep climbing, and soon enough you will reach the peak and be met with the contradictory sensation of overwhelming excitement and stillness all at once.

-The Black Tusk Trail is a 29-km (18-mile) round-trip hike, which demands exceptional physical (and mental) stamina and strength.
+The Black Tusk Trail is a 29km (18 mile) round trip hike, which demands exceptional physical (and mental) stamina and strength.
 Thankfully, hiking in this cool volcanic landscape amidst unbelievable views is worth the effort!
-With a total elevation gain of 1,740 metres (5,708 feet), this hike also offers an unbeatable, bird’s eye view of Garibaldi Lake, a turquoise jewel in the sub-alpine.
-The climb to the top of the Black Tusk is not recommended by BC Parks.
-It is a steep and dangerous scramble up loose rocks.
+With a total elevation gain of 1,740m (5,708 feet), this hike also offers an unbeatable, bird’s eye view of Garibaldi Lake, a turquoise jewel in the sub-alpine.

 ALPINE HIKING: WHISTLER AND BLACKCOMB MOUNTAINS

-Hiking far up a mountain in the alpine gives you a big-picture view and an enhanced perspective.
+Hiking far up a mountain in the alpine gives you a big picture view and an enhanced perspective.
 With several trails to choose from, there’s something for everyone.
 Often, the higher up you go, the bigger, more inspiring the view becomes.
 A sightseeing ticket at Whistler Blackcomb grants you access to awesome alpine hiking, and the Peak 2 Peak gondola connects Whistler Mountain and Whistler Blackcomb.
-Whistler Blackcomb boasts more than 50 kilometres of hiking on 19 trails.
-Panoramic views of towering mountains, ancient glaciers, hidden lakes and wildflower-blanketed mountainsides await you.
+Whistler Blackcomb boasts more than 50km of hiking on 19 trails.
+Panoramic views of towering mountains, ancient glaciers, hidden lakes and wildflower blanketed mountainsides await you.
 From easy to challenging, there are hiking trails here for everyone.
 Below are a few of the best alpine hikes at Whistler Blackcomb.

 - Surrounded by rugged mountains, the Whistler Summit Interpretive Walk (1 hour) features two loops, leading you around the top of Whistler Mountain.
 Learn about the history of Whistler from informative story boards found along this walk.